techidaily/site-games-able/source/_posts/battle-for-betterment-assessing-game-pass-against-psplus-essential.md

  On the Xbox side, you can sign up for Game Pass for Console ($11/month) or PC Game Pass ($10/month).
 While both of these include access to hundreds of games, neither lets you play online on Xbox.
 If you want the full Game Pass catalog as well as access to online play, you'll need an Xbox Game Pass Ultimate subscription ($17/month).
 This includes full Game Pass access on both Xbox and PC, plus access to online multiplayer on console.

- See our[overview of Xbox Game Pass](https://www.makeuseof.com/tag/what-is-xbox-game-pass-everything-need-know/) and[comparison of the PlayStation Plus tiers](https://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) for full details about each of them.
+ See our [overview of Xbox Game Pass](https://www.makeuseof.com/tag/what-is-xbox-game-pass-everything-need-know/) and [comparison of the PlayStation Plus tiers](https://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) for full details about each of them.

  Depending on what you're interested in, both of these options can provide more value than the base subscription.
 If you're interested in even a few of the games available on the service for your console, it's cheaper to play them through this service than to buy them outright.

- We've[compared Xbox Game Pass and PlayStation Plus](https://www.makeuseof.com/playstation-now-vs-xbox-game-pass/) for a deeper look at both, including how their streaming offerings differ.
+ We've [compared Xbox Game Pass and PlayStation Plus](https://www.makeuseof.com/playstation-now-vs-xbox-game-pass/) for a deeper look at both, including how their streaming offerings differ.

 ## Premium Gaming With PS Plus and Xbox Game Pass